 - Section III – Initial franchise fee, royalty fee, marketing fee, and other fees for a Real Property Management franchise, based on Items 5 and 6 of the company’s 2021 FDD

 - Section IV – Number of franchised and company-owned Real Property Management outlets at the start of the year and the end of the year for 2018, 2019, and 2020, based on Item 20 of the company’s 2021 FDD

 - Section V – Presentation and analysis of Real Property Management’s financial performance representations, based on Item 19 of the company’s 2021 FDD, including information on the:

 - 2020 average and median number of units managed per franchise and annual revenue per unit for reporting franchises more than 1 year and less than 3 years old, reporting franchises over 3 years old, and all 261 reporting franchises that were operating for at least 12 months as of December 31, 2020

 - 2020 average and median rent for all 261 reporting franchises that were operating for at least 12 months as of December 31, 2020

 Section I – Background Information

-9. Real Property Management was founded in 1986 by Kirk McGary in Salt Lake City, Utah.
-A few years before this, while McGary was still in college, he had a choice of a part-time job working with some friends involved with property management or working in fast food; McGary chose property management.
-After briefly starting a successful career in accounting and software development, McGary decided to return to property management and launched Real Property Management.
+11. Real Property Management was founded in 1986 by Kirk McGary in Salt Lake City, Utah.
+McGary first became involved with the industry while he was still a college student.
+Some friends asked him to join them in their property management work.
+After graduating from college, McGary initially went into accounting and software development, but decided to return to property management and launched Real Property Management.